predatorx7/http_clients/README.md

   },
 );

-final httpResponse = service.get(Uri(path: '/sample'))
+final httpResponse = service.get(Uri(path: '/sample')).jsonBody;
 ```

-Note: This could take more memory incase of big request body because it creates a copy of request.
-I'm still trying to figure out a way to reduce this cost.
+Note: This could take more memory incase of big request body because it may create a copy of request.
+I'm still trying to figure out a way to measure and reduce this cost.

 ### RestClient